a large group of people in a stadium

 It’s because of my father’s work that I grew up predominantly running around the ASU sports facilities as a young kid.
 Watching the second half of football home games with my dad, after we’d finished selling programs.
 Running around the basketball arena, getting my face painted, raiding the concession stand, helping to sell programs and finding various other ways to occupy myself while my parents worked.
 Sneaking into the batting cage at Packard Stadium or wrestling with my brother on the high jump mats at Sun Angel Stadium until we would get caught by security.
 I was never really into sports, but it didn’t matter.
 My dad found ways to make these experiences fun for his rambunctious kids while he spent those decades of my youth running a publishing business largely on his own.
 He always found ways to include us and to make time for his family.
 No matter how hard he had to work.

 It wasn’t until I was starting a family myself in the year 2000 that my father switched gears and started a new company with his brother Dan.
-Incorporating my his high school sports publishing relationships and building from them, the two of them built Kukulski Brothers primarily as a high school championship souvenir business from the ground up.
+Incorporating his high school sports publishing relationships and building from them, the two of them built Kukulski Brothers primarily as a high school championship souvenir business from the ground up.
 My father functioned as Company President and Head of Publications while my Uncle Dan was our Director of Sales.
 Titles they would each carry for more than two decades until their respective passings.
 I began working for them full-time in late 2001.

 They both oversaw our growing operations in those early days.
 Things were smaller and simpler then.
 Although, as the company grew, they eventually brought in my Uncle Larry, my mother (Pam Kukulski), and my Aunt Debbie as co-owners to share the company’s leadership responsibilities.
 While my father’s decades of prior business experience were instrumental in forming the foundations of Kukulski Brothers, it would not have grown into what it has become without the hard work of all of its owners and numerous employees over the years.
 A business that has strived to bring quality souvenirs and keepsakes to the competitors, families, and fans at the championship events and invitational tournaments we’ve been fortunate to be a part of over the years.
 As well as several long and meaningful relationships with our corporate clients.